Emberlynn-Loo/tp/docs/UserGuide.md

     <h2><a href="#features---managing-attributes-of-persons">Features - Managing Attributes of Persons</a></h2>
 </div>

-<span class="hello_span">AHHHHH...
-It seems that you are now trying to manage the attributes of your contacts!
-Let me guide you through the magical world of managing attributes of persons in Gene-nie!</span>
+<span class="hello_span">AHHHHH...</span> It seems that you are now trying to manage the attributes of your contacts!
+Let me guide you through the magical world of managing attributes of persons in Gene-nie!

 <div class="section_header_h3">
     <h3><a href="#adding-attributes-to-a-person--addattribute-or-aa">Adding an Attribute</a></h3>